mayariii/thewinjarapp/README.md

 ## Future improvements 🔮
 ### Features
 - The user can edit wins
-- The user can log in with SSO successfully
-- The wins are hidden until the user clicks 'open win jar'
-- The user sees a toast notification when a win is added successfully or error
-- The user see's confetti when they add a win
 - The user can 'lock' their win jar access - so they can add wins but only open it on a certain date (e.g. New Year, anniversary, X months in the future)
 - The user can set reminders to add a win (help with habit building)
 - The user can have multiple jars for different contexts (e.g personal, work)